declarativesystems/ringmaster/doc/handlers.md

 ## *.kubectl.yaml

-* databag variables are available and can be inserted as ${variable_name}
+* Databag variables are available and can be inserted as ${variable_name}
-* ringmaster pre-process the file to substitute variables and saves the output as `*.kubectl.processed.yaml`
+* Ringmaster pre-process the file to substitute variables and saves the output as `*.kubectl.processed.yaml`
 * `*.kubectl.processed.yaml` files are just normal kubectl files

 ## solarwinds_papertrail.yaml

-* single purpose file to configure solarwinds papertrail at cluster level
+* Single purpose file to configure solarwinds papertrail at cluster level
-* ringmaster will perform the entire installation
+* Ringmaster will perform the entire installation
 * `kustomization` files will be saved to in a directory `download` within the current step

 ## kustomization.yaml

-* processed with `kubectl (apply|delete) -k`
+* Processed with `kubectl (apply|delete) -k`
-* not changed by ringmaster in any way
+* Not changed by ringmaster in any way
-* be sure to also download any required files
+* Be sure to also download any required files

 ## *.ringmaster.py